ardubit/avr/README.md

 - Speed 1.2 MHz (up to 20MHz)
 - Power: 2.7-5.5V

+:exploding_head:

+Would you like to learn microcontrollers?
+Do you think it is easy?
+Step-by-step projects can help.

+Even tiny 1KB memory microcontrollers (like ATtiny13) require a deep knowledge of various fields of science such as electronics, programming, digital logic, math.
+Microcontrollers are not huge banking systems, and probably, programming of them will not guarantee you to earn tons of money, but it is definitely fun units for life.
+Just imagine what technological power people need to produce these logical units and you as a developer can get them just less, more than $1!

+This storage consists easily understandable projects with notes.
+These projects cover all necessary topics of microcontrollers: GPIO, Interrupts, Timers, ADC, CPU, and many more.
+It can be used as quick solutions.

+:v:

 ## AVR Environment Setup
 - Win: Install WinAVR
 - Mac: https://eekit.blogspot.com/2019/08/how-to-setup-environment-for-avr.html